DEIB-GECO/flu-warning-system/README.md

 The following instruction describes how to process the data concerining one serotype (H1N1 or H5N1).

 Open a terminal window, then separately launch the data processing stage for H1N1 and H5N1 data with the commands:
-- `docker-compose run --remove-orphans data_processing H1N1`
+- `docker-compose down --remove-orphans && docker-compose run data_processing H1N1`
 or
-- `docker-compose run --remove-orphans data_processing H5N1`
+- `docker-compose down --remove-orphans && docker-compose run data_processing H5N1`

 This stage terminates with the generation of the files H1N1.sqlite and H5N1.sqlite in the `output` directory.